kekru/code-analysis-bitbucket-exporter/CONTRIBUTE.md

 + add a new Config for your Reporter in [Config.java](./src/main/java/de/kekru/codeanalysisbb/config/Config.java)
   and don't forget to add it to the `getActiveReporters()` method in Config.java
 + add a test under [src/test/java/de/kekru/codeanalysisbb/reporter](./src/test/java/de/kekru/codeanalysisbb/reporter)
-  See PmdReporterIntegrationTest.java.java as a template
+  See PmdReporterIntegrationTest.java as a template
 + add the new Config to the description in [README.md](./README.md)

 Now create a `code-analysis-bb.yml` with your config options in the root of the project and run